sheos-org/eos21/README.md

 ## Summary

-EOS21 is a protocol for cross-chain ⛓ token movement between ETH and EOS.
+EOS21 is a protocol to enable cross-chain ⛓ token movement between ETH and EOS.

-ETH (ERC20) --> EOS (tokens)
+* ETH (ERC20)  --> EOS21 --> EOS (tokens)

 The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains.